Electricity at the macroscale and its microscopic origins: Maxwell's theory of the aether

 Although there are some similarities between Maxwell's conception of electric polarization and more modern viewpoints, overall the physical picture described above bears little resemblance to modern conceptions of electromagnetism, spacetime, or the structures and compositions of materials.
-Maxwell's reasoning has become as obsolete as his conception of an ether is and both he and his contemporaries were alert to this eventuality.
-They regarded the properties he imputed to the ether as conjectures which would, when more was learned, either be confirmed and developed further, amended, or abandoned.
-Heaviside made his concern about the challenges the theory faced clear in 1893, more than a decade after Maxwell's death, when he wrote~\cite{heaviside-book}: ``{\em Whether Maxwell's theory will last, as a sufficient and satisfactory primary theory upon which the numerous secondary developments required may be grafted, is a matter for the future to determine.
-Let it not be forgotten that Maxwell's theory is only the first step towards a full theory of the ether ; and, moreover, that no theory of the ether can be complete that does not fully account for the omnipresent force of gravitation.}''
+Maxwell's reasoning has become as obsolete as his conception of an aether is, and both he and his contemporaries were alert to this eventuality.
+They regarded the properties he imputed to the aether as conjectures which would, when more was learned, either be confirmed and developed further, amended, or abandoned.

+Heaviside made his concern about the challenges the theory faced clear in 1893, more than a decade after Maxwell's death, when he wrote: ``{\em Whether Maxwell's theory will last, as a sufficient and satisfactory primary theory upon which the numerous secondary developments required may be grafted, is a matter for the future to determine.
+Let it not be forgotten that Maxwell's theory is only the first step towards a full theory of the aether ; and, moreover, that no theory of the aether can be complete that does not fully account for the omnipresent force of gravitation}'' ~\citep{heaviside-book}.

-Maxwell's theory should not be expected to make sense \emph{conceptually} as a theory of material response, because he developed it as a theory of the ether.
+Maxwell's theory should not be expected to make sense \emph{conceptually} as a theory of material response, because he developed it as a theory of the aether.
 However, because he ensured that it reproduced all of the empirically-known mathematical relationships between macroscale observables, its {\em accuracy} as a macroscale tool is undiminished by the historical peculiarities of its mathematical form.

-It became confusing conceptually when the concept of an ether became obsolete, thereby stripping it of its logical foundations.
-More importantly, it fails when used beyond the macroscale domain for which it was constructed.
-At the microscale it conflicts with 20th century theories of material structure and composition; and this is why there has been so much confusion and debate about how to calculate macroscopic fields from microscopic ones.
+It became confusing conceptually when it was stripped of its logical foundations by the concept of an aether becoming obsolete; and it fails as a conceptual scaffold when it is used beyond the macroscale domain for which it was constructed: At the microscale it conflicts with 20th century theories of material structure and composition.
+This is one of the reasons why there has been so much confusion and debate about how to calculate macroscopic fields from microscopic ones.